-A fantastic combination of iconic attractions like the Abel Tasman National Park, the relatively unexplored Golden Bay Region, year-round mild temperatures, award winning wineries, breweries and cafes and strengths in the arts, the Nelson-Tasman region is a wonderful place for any person to explore - and better on a bike.
-The Tasman's Great Taste Trail will appeal to a variety of cyclists; everyone from cross country riders taking on the whole loop, to casual day trippers around the coast.
+A fantastic combination of iconic attractions like the Abel Tasman National Park, the nearby Golden Bay region, year-round mild temperatures, award winning wineries, breweries and cafes and strengths in the arts, the Nelson-Tasman region is a wonderful place for any person to explore - and it's even better on a bike.
+Tasman's Great Taste Trail will appeal to a variety of cyclists; everyone from cross country riders taking on the whole loop, to casual day trippers around the coast.

 This fantastic 4 day, 175 km ride will take in the absolute best of the Nelson Region and cater to all levels of cyclists.
 The majority of the route is Grade 1 and 2, catering for all abilities.
 Some of the inland route is Grade 3 riding, still suitable for most riders.
 As of 2017, most of the route is now complete, with only the inland section between Norris Gully and Riwaka still utilising the rural road network.

 There are numerous itineraries for this route, so choose your own.
 The itinerary below suggests an easy two-day cruise along the coast, with two longer, more challenging days on the inland route.